xinabox/arduino-SG03/README.md

 <img src="extras/SG03.png" width="300" align="right">
 Library for SG03: Alcohol Sensor

+## About the SG03
-This ☒CHIP is equipped to detect smoke and alcohol vapor , just like your common breathalyzer.
+This ☒CHIP is equipped to detect alcohol vapor , just like your common breathalyzer.
 It has a high sensitivity and fast response time.
 Sensor provides an analog resistive output based on alcohol concentration.

-##
--TODO

 ## Requirments
   - [☒Core Library](https://github.com/xinabox/xCore)